Jose Fernandez

 2020-21, 2017-18, 2015-16, 2014-15

-Over the previous nine seasons (2014 to 2023), has guided USF to a 209-84 (.713) overall and 109-36 (.751) AAC record, two AAC Regular Season Championships, one AAC Tournament Championship, six appearances in the AAC Tournament Championship game (falling four times to UConn), and seven NCAA Tournament berths (wins in four different NCAA Tournaments)
+Over the previous 10 seasons (2014 to 2024), has guided USF two AAC Regular Season Championships, one AAC Tournament Championship, and seven NCAA Tournament berths (wins in four different NCAA Tournaments)

-In 2020-21, led USF to the first conference regular season & tournament championships (AAC) in program history
+In 2020-21, led USF to the first conference regular season and tournament championships (AAC) in program history

-As USF’s Head Coach, has recruited and coached 50 all-conference team selections, as well as two Scholar-Athletes of the Year, two Players of the Year, five Freshman/Newcomers of the Year, and five WNBA draft picks
+As USF’s Head Coach, has recruited and coached 52 all-conference team selections, as well as two Scholar-Athletes of the Year, two Players of the Year, seven Freshman/Newcomers of the Year, three Most Improved Players of the Year, two Sixth Players of the Year, and five WNBA draft picks

-Has served as the President of Head Coaches for both the AAC and Big East conferences
+Has served as the President of Head Coaches for both the AAC and Big East conferences, as well as the WBCA Vice President (present)

 Head Coach Record